 Accidents at work

 Your employer is responsible for your safety at work.
-That means they are legally required to make your workplace and tasks as safe as reasonably possible.
-They're also obliged to provide you with the correct training for any work you do as part of your employment.
+They’re legally required to make your workplace and the tasks you carry out as safe as possible.
+They must also train you properly and provide you with any necessary personal protection equipment (PPE) you need for the job.

 Slips, trips and falls